Federal jurisdiction (United States)

 Federal jurisdiction refers to the legal scope of the government's powers in the United States of America.

 The United States is a federal republic, governed by the U.S. Constitution, containing fifty states and a federal district which elect the President and Vice President, and having other territories and possessions in its national jurisdiction.
 This government is variously known as the Union, the United States, or the federal government.

 Under the Constitution and various treaties, the legal jurisdiction of the United States includes territories and territorial waters.

 Legislative Branch

 One aspect of federal jurisdiction is the extent of legislative power.
-Under the Constitution, Congress has power to legislate only in the areas that are delegated to it.
+Under the Constitution, Congress has power to legislate in only the areas that are delegated to it.
 Under clause 17 Article I Section 8 of the Constitution however, Congress has power to "exercise exclusive Legislation in all cases whatsoever" over the federal district (Washington, D.C.) and other territory ceded to the federal government by the states, such as for military installations.